Have you ever stopped and thought about how many different types of marketing there are? It’s astonishing.

 We've included a description, comment, example and extra resource for each type.

 We found a whopping 163 types of marketing, so this turned out to be a pretty big article.
 And look, we're not saying they're all great.

 In fact, some are a load of old tosh.You’re gonna find the good, the bad and the ugly.
 But nonetheless, we reckon they’re all there.

 You can grab a coffee, start scrolling and get fully clued up if you want to.
 But to make it easier for you to look up and analyse different marketing strategies, we've put them in alphabetical order and included quick links to them all in the contents.

 Caveat: We’ve included any marketing term that might qualify as a standalone tactic which can be applied by different businesses across different markets.
 We didn’t include industry-specific strategies such as construction marketing, art marketing or property marketing.

 Above the line marketing is using mass media to market to a wide audience.

-It’s the opposite of below the line marketing [number 11], which is more specific and targeted marketing.
+It’s the opposite of below the line marketing [number 12], which is more specific and targeted marketing.
 The strength of above the line marketing is potential reach; the downside is often relevancy.

 Need above the line marketing examples?